NotMyself/migrations-presentation/readme.md

 * **[DbUp](src/Migrations.DbUp/readme.md)** - Super light weight migrations that can target anything ADO.NET can connect to and you can write sql scripts against.
 Very CI friendly.
 It is a good starting place for a team unfamiliar with migrations as a concept or teams starting with an existing database.

 **Note:** This list of far from exhaustive as well, there are tons of efforts like this in the .net space including [NHibernate Schema Export](http://stackoverflow.com/a/602822/303) and others.

+## Recommended Reading

+I first became aware of migrations while involved with ALT.NET.
+The concepts described in the book [Domain-Driven Design](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215/) by Eric Evans was very influential at the time.
+It deals with seperating the problem space you are attempting to create an application for away from concerns like UI and Data Storage.
+Allowing you to purely focus on the business domain and it's rules.
+The book is very indepth on the topic with tons of good advice.

+I suggest reading it for the `why?` of approaching applications in a code first point of view.